 This will allow the person, if the visa is needed, to enter this country for a given period of time.
 If the visa is issued for a period of maximum 90 days, the purpose of the arrival in Poland will be considered a short-time stay, be it for traveling, business, studies or otherwise.

 If the visa is issued for a period longer than 90 days and up to a year, then, according to the Polish law, the respective person should apply for a residence permit in this country and our team of immigration lawyers in Poland can assist with advice on the steps involved in this procedure.
-We can also advise on how to obtain Polish citizenship.
+We can also advise on how to obtain Polish citizenship by investment.

 How can American citizens apply for Polish visas?